Stupidism/stupid-rc-starter/README.md

 5. `git commit -am "Initial commit"` - Commit the files

 After this you should push the project to some remote.

-If you want to replace project meta information (author etc.), consider using a tool like [replace-project-meta](https://www.npmjs.com/package/replace-project-meta).

 ### Common Tasks